lluisgustavo/techITems/README.md

 ## Introduction <a name="introduction"></a>

 This is a techology store management system project designed for the SENAI tech IT technician course, which is about analysis and development of systems.
-I tried my hand on making and MVC, utilizing OOP PHP.
-It was hard.
+I tried my hand on making and MVC, utilizing OOP with pure PHP.
+It was hard and it's not the best, nor the fastest performance, but it works.
 I've learned a lot with this project, not only coding, but also other inner workings of developing a project, such as project management, sytem testing and database modeling.

 ## Technologies Used <a name="technologies-used"></a>